If you’re someone who loves to do your own home repair and maintenance, then having an angle grinder is definitely a requirement.

 Prop the long car of the rebar to the side and securely hold it.
 Start cutting through the metal and let the tool’s weight do the work.

-Let the short end to drop so freely you can avoid the blade from binding.
+Let the short end drop so freely that you can avoid the blade from binding.

 Start clamping the blades in your workbench or a vise using a hand clamp.
-Start orienting the grinder and ensure that the blade guard I adjusted to deflect the sparks from your body and face.
+Start orienting the grinder and ensure that the blade guard I adjusted deflects the sparks from your body and face.

 Always align the grinding wheel on the blade with an angle.
 Start with the grinder process and steadily grind the wheel across the blade.
 Of course, make sure that you’re applying light pressure.